uw-hai/crowdjs-server/README.md

 ## Testing instructions
 - Use `heroku local -f Procfile.test` (if using Heroku) or
 - Be sure to run both `./run_tests.sh .env` AND `./run_tests.sh .production-env` to test both dev and production environments.
+- The test/ folder also contains folders with end-to-end workflow tests.
+To run an end-to-end test, cd into the desired *_workflow/ folder, and read the README.

 ## Usage
 - First, create an account and login by going to `server_url/register` and `server_url/login`.
 You will receive an API Token as well as a requester_id.